bicklab/mca-1m/README.md

 For BioVU, detection of mCAs was performed starting from raw IDAT files from the Illumina MEGAEX, as previously described in [Kishtagari et al, Blood Cancer Journal, 2024](https://www.nature.com/articles/s41408-023-00974-9).

-In All of Us, for the version 7 of the genotyping data, detection of mCAs was performed starting from raw IDAT files from the Illumina MEGAEX with MoChA version 1.11 with the same methods as performed in BioVU.
-The MoChA WDL as described [here](https://github.com/freeseek/mochawdl) was ran on a Cromwell Server on the All of Us Research Workbench using IDAT files in version 7 of the genotyping data, with phasing from 1000 Genomes.
+In All of Us, for the version 8 of the genotyping data, detection of mCAs was performed starting from raw IDAT files from the Illumina MEGAEX with MoChA version 1.11.
+The MoChA WDL as described [here](https://github.com/freeseek/mochawdl) was ran on a Cromwell Server on the All of Us Research Workbench using IDAT files in version 8 of the genotyping data, with phasing from 1000 Genomes.

 In this analysis, we defined mCA events by focusing exclusively on autosomal mCA calls and excluding any loss of X and Y chromosome events.
 The mCA calls included copy-neutral loss of heterozygosity (CN-LOH), losses, gains of chromosomal regions, and mCAs with undetermined copy changes.